DFE-Digital/get-into-teaching-app/app/views/content/my-story-into-teaching/career-changers/swapping-senior-management-for-students.md

 description: |-
   Karen Roberts's route into teaching
 date: "2020-02-01"
+quote:
+  q-karen:
+    text: The best parts of teaching for me are seeing that lightbulb moment when a child suddenly understands something they didn't before.
+    inline: left
 ---

 I am a French and Spanish teacher at Norbury Manor Business Enterprise College for Girls.
 I was a director of a large market research agency, but I had always always harboured a long-term ambition to teach.

 I'd always had teaching in mind, because I'd really enjoyed the work I'd done with young people and children in my previous job.
 I felt a spark and the creativity that comes with that.
 I wanted to become a teacher for that reason but also because of the passion and enthusiasm I have for languages, which I wanted to pass on.

-> The best parts of teaching for me are seeing that lightbulb moment when a child suddenly understands something they didn't before.
+$q-karen$

 Making the decision to leave an established career wasn't easy, and I had to be sure I was making the right decision.
 I went to a 'train to teach roadshow', taking the opportunity to speak to experienced teachers, schools and universities that offer teacher training and fellow professionals seeking to establish a new career in teaching.